Boys Beware: Later releases

 A full-color version of the film was made in 1973, titled Boys Aware, using the same script and soundtrack with different actors.
 A third edition of the film was produced in 1979; unlike the first two installments, this version was written, edited and directed by Michael Heldman (though the closing credits acknowledged it as being "Adapted from a Sid Davis Production").
 In a stark departure from its predecessors, this remake does not explicitly equate homosexuality with pedophilia, instead focusing on how the film's target audience can recognize and prevent generally dangerous situations.

 Reception

 In 1965, Florida State Attorney Richard Gerstein recommended that high schools in Dade County, Florida, show the film to "prevent" homosexuality.

+A similar film for girls called Girls Beware was produce by Sid Davis was produced to warn girls of sexual predators from rowdy boys to grown men.

+Retrospective reviews have criticized the film for conflating homosexual men with pedophiles, accusing it of homophobia.
+Phil Hall of Film Threat said in 2006 that Boys Beware "might be easy to laugh at [...] if the film wasn't so virulent in equating homosexuality and pedophilia," and argued that it "reinforced a culture of homophobia which is only recently being chipped away by voices of intelligence and common sense."

-Margalit Fox of The New York Times said in 2006 that the film was one of several of Sid Davis' films that "aged strikingly badly".
+The same year, Margalit Fox of The New York Times said that the film was one of several of Sid Davis' films that "aged strikingly badly".
+Charles Ferruzza of The Pitch stated that "the situations in the film were pretty far-fetched by 1972 standards—though not as ridiculous as those in Marijuana".
+The Encyclopedia of LGBTQIA+ Portrayals in American Film argued that the film may have value to students as an example of "state-sponsored misinformation and homophobia propagated by earlier generations".

 In 2015, a Missouri high school teacher at Raymore-Peculiar High School was suspended after showing Boys Beware to his students.
 He stated that he wanted to show what attitudes towards gay people had been like in previous eras.

-Charles Ferruzza of The Pitch stated that "the situations in the film were pretty far-fetched by 1972 standards—though not as ridiculous as those in Marijuana".